Glenarm: Middle-ages

+Glenarm Castle

 On their return to Glenarm, a new castle began to be built on the opposite side of the river from the old one, on the site of the present castle.
 This new castle continued to be improved and added to until Sir Randal MacDonnell's death in 1636.
 The old castle must also have been repaired during this period as it was leased to the Donaldsons, who were kinsmen of the MacDonnells, at the start of the 17th century.
 Records show they still held the castle tenement in 1779, but it must have been abandoned before 1835 as a letter from this date refers to the 'foundations of a very extensive old castle which stood in the centre of the town until a few years ago'.

 During the rebellion of 1641, Alexander MacDonnell, the Earl of Antrim's brother, who was in charge of and resided in Glenarm, fought on the native Irish side.
 He raised several regiments who were garrisoned in Glenarm under the command of Alester McColl.
 In 1642 when an invading Scots army, under the command of General Robert Munro, was sent by parliament to deal with the rebels they burnt Glenarm, including the new castle.
 They captured both Alexander and the Earl and they were imprisoned in Carrickfergus Castle.
 When peace was brought about the Acts of Settlement and Explanation restored all the MacDonnells' land to them.
 They did not, however, rebuild the castle in Glenarm at this time, but moved to Dunluce Castle and later Ballymegarry.